cerner/fhir.cerner.com/content/millennium/r4/base/workflow/appointment.md

 _Implementation Notes_

 * Video Visit functionality requires additional licensing, configuration and application support.
-* For Video Visit link patch operations, both read and write scopes are required.
+* For Video Visit link patch operations, both `Appointment.read` and `Appointment.write` scopes are required.
 * This implementation follows the [JSON PATCH](https://tools.ietf.org/html/rfc6902) specification.
 * Only operations on the paths listed below are supported.
 * For Video Visit link patch operation paths, `contained` index 0 represents the provider link and `contained` index 1 represents the patient link.